jenngeorge/bikeshare-app/README.md

   - `docker-compose up`, `docker-compose down`
   - `docker-compose ps`: prints status of services
   - `docker-compose logs`
+  - `docker system prune -a` use this or run out of storage

 Citibike "General Bikeshare Feed Specification" (GBFS) for avro schema